 In addition to our B.A.
 History and Islamic Civilization, the department offers two other major programs: B.A.
 Tourist Guide and B.A.
 Museum Studies and Art History, which meet current local and international needs.

 Currently, our department offers postgraduate programs, where students conduct scientific research in History and Islamic Civilization"

-Department of History and Islamic Culture faculty are renowned professors in history, civilizations, and tourism.
-The University of Sharjah guarantees the best teaching and learning practices by providing students with all needed modern facilities, and also by encouraging faculty members to conduct scientific research and participate in local, regional and international conferences.
+Our department boast a host of highly-qualified faculty specializing in history, civilizations, tourism, museum studies, arts, and other related academic fields.
+In accordance with University of Sharjah practices, the department endeavours to be among the best teaching and learning academic departments with its modern facilities, and an academic faculty who are encouraged to actively engage in scientific research and participate in local, regional and international conferences.

-The future of the Department of History and Islamic Culture is very promising, surely with the support of His Highness, Sheikh Sultan Bin Mohammad Al-Qasimi, Member of the Supreme Council, Ruler of Sharjah, and President of the University of Sharjah.
+The future of the Department of History and Islamic Civilization is highly promising principally due to the support of His Highness Sheikh Dr. Sultan Bin Mohammad Al-Qasimi, Member of the Supreme Council, Ruler of Sharjah, and President of the University of Sharjah